NixOS/nixpkgs/doc/languages-frameworks/python.md

 #### Missing modules standard library

-The interpreters `python26` and `python27` do not include modules that require external dependencies.
+The interpreter `python27` does not include modules that require external dependencies.
 This is done in order to reduce the closure size.
 The following modules need to be added as `buildInput` explicitly: